 The musical variety continues even during the day with various pop up shows around town.
 São Paulo’s Sessa played a surprise morning show at the public market on Saturday.
 Nested in the sun with three backup singers who performed in admirable sync and played quite a few small instruments, creating layers in the music.
 Sessa’s most recent release, Grandeza, is psychedelic Brazilian pop, “an album about the natural gesture of love and the softness of the human body,” shared Sessa.
 It’s the kind of music that makes you appreciate music, grab your portable record player and spend a day drinking champagne on the beach.

 Later in the day, Scene Paramount welcomed Montréal’s Dominique Fils-Aimé to the stage.
 Recently nominated for a Polaris Prize, the singer-songwriter performed with impressive control, creating silence around notes, and matching the strings with her smooth voice.
 Dominique put the room into appreciative silence, first by request and then out of awe.
 Standing center stage Dominique gently swayed side-to-side singing her original songs and favourite covers like Nina Simone’s “Feeling good”, weaving a pattern near the microphone with her silver nails.
-Dominique Fils-Aimé’s poetic narratives are also not light, covering quite a bit of African history as seen through music, but more on that can be found in her interview, coming shortly.
+Dominique Fils-Aimé’s poetic narratives are also not light, covering quite a bit of African history as seen through music, but more on that can be found in her interview.